zdravkov/kendo-docs/getting-started/web/upload/troubleshooting.md

 ---
-nav_title: Troubleshooting
+title: Troubleshooting
-title: Troubleshooting guide for Upload UI widget | Kendo UI Documentation
+page_title: Troubleshooting guide for Upload UI widget | Kendo UI Documentation
 description: Most common issues, associated with Upload UI Widget and suggested solutions in quick steps.
-nav_position: 6
+position: 6
 ---

 ## Problem: The "Select..." button is partially visible and has no text